 So, I thought I might risk boring some of you with a reasonably brief history of Orbus, something which is in order as we mark 10 years since the founding of Orbus.

 How did Orbus come about?
-It started with reading God’s word the Bible and coming to the realization that God has a deep love and concern for the fatherless, the poor, those in need and without help, and that His people should share this same deep love and compassion and respond accordingly.
+It started with reading God’s word the Bible and coming to the realization that God has a deep love and concern for the fatherless, the weak, the poor, those in need and without help, and that His people should share this same deep love and compassion and respond accordingly.
 And that if this is the case, He will make things happen to bring about such things.

-Colin and Shirley and their three daughters returned to Malawi in around 2006 and we kept in contact.
+The Mbawas with their three daughters returned to Malawi in around 2006 and we kept in contact.
 Colin then soon became a minister in the CCAP.
 I was studying theology, as a private student, at the Presbyterian Theological College at the time, and studying God’s word made it clear that a desire to help was God given but by itself was not enough, action of some sort was required.
-In February 2007 Jayni and I sent an email to Colin and Shirley asking if they would be interested in and willing to help us Australian’s to start a small home and school for AIDS orphans in Malawi.
+In February 2007 I sent an email to Colin and Shirley asking if they would be interested in and willing to help us Australian’s to start a small home and school for AIDS orphans in Malawi.

 The first Orbus funds were dispatched to Blantyre in June 2007 to register Orbus Development and Aid in Central Africa Limited, and thus Orbus was launched!
 With Colin and I to choose three directors each the founding directors were John Wilson, Vin Lopes, myself, Richard Chaponda, Elliot Mulange, and Hastings Thembakako.

 Over the following years the strategy changed and the model changed, from one of sending money to one of sending people to work alongside our Malawian brothers and sisters to try to help more directly.
 My family and I had come to the realization in 2009 that we should go to Blantyre to help with the work.
 We made our plans, prayed much, sought counsel, saw God open doors and confirm we were on the right track and finally arrived in Blantyre in May 2010.
-Much to our dismay the Synod transferred Colin away from Blantyre to Zomba in around February 2010, leaving us without our key contact and friend and wondering whether we had made a mistake in coming!
+Much to our dismay the Synod transferred Colin away from Blantyre to Zomba in around February 2010, leaving us without our key contact and local friend and wondering whether we had made a mistake in coming!

 This change of circumstances, model and strategy led to the disbanding of the old entity and saw a new Orbus structure, established on September 23rd 2010, in partnership between the Church of Central Africa Presbyterian (CCAP) – Blantyre Synod, the Presbyterian Church of Victoria and Orbus Australia.

-A single donation from Australia earlier in 2008 had provided the funds to purchase the 20-acre site in Daniel Village, Ngumbe from the Malawian government.
+A single anonymous donation from Australia earlier in 2008 had provided the funds to purchase the 20-acre site in Daniel Village, Ngumbe from the Malawian government.
 So, having sought out, met with and sought counsel from the surrounding village chiefs, community leaders and church leaders and surveyed the actual needs in this community it was decided in June 2010 that our plans should be changed to focus more on education for OVC rather than on a residential home, as the extended family most often steps in and cares for orphans, and they were better off in their villages with extended family.

 From this new start the Orbus Centre was officially opened on 31st July 2010.
 Then we opened the Orbus Nursery School for orphans and vulnerable children on September 6th 2010.
 This was followed with the opening of the Orbus Primary School for orphans and vulnerable children on September 5th 2011 with a single Grade (Standard) 1 class.

-While we did not see a lot of Colin after our arrival in 2010 or over the following years, the arrival of the PYV team in June/July 2017 saw us catching up with him again when we all had lunch at the Mbawa home with Shirley and two of their daughters.
+While we did not see much of Colin after our arrival in 2010 or over the following years, the arrival of the PYV team in June/July 2017 saw us catching up with him again when we all had lunch at the Mbawa compound with Shirley and two of their daughters.
 They are a special family and we give thanks to God for them and for their introducing the Australian friends to this equally special country of Malawi.